masa-berl01102019/EC_portfolio/readme.md

 - **Account Management**: Manage registration, profile updates, and deletion for both members and admins.
 - **Inquiry Management**: Handle customer inquiries, including order cancellations.
 - **Order Management**: Manage orders, including payment and shipping statuses.

+### Future Development Plans

+To enhance scalability and compatibility, I'm going to replace a monolithic Laravel application with a new architecture.

+- Frontend: NextJS + React + TypeScript
+- Backend: NestJS + TypeScript
+- Architecture: BFF (Backend for Frontend)

+This new setup aims to improve modularity and performance, aligning with modern development practices.

 ## Issues
  [Check here](https://github.com/users/masa-berl01102019/projects/2)